Marlyns-GitHub/Harden-SSH/README.md

 Note :

-- For the Redhat distribution family SELINUX must be isabled.                                              - keep in mind that, multifactor authentication will apply by defaut for all users.                       - Both authentication methods can be used password and publickey, by default password is used.             - If you want to use publickey, you must generate an ssh key and copy it to the remote server.
+- For the Redhat distribution family SELINUX must be isabled.
+- keep in mind that, multifactor authentication will apply by defaut for all users.
+- Both authentication methods can be used password and publickey, by default password is used.
+- If you want to use publickey, you must generate an ssh key and copy it to the remote server.

 2. In case.

-To disabled SELINUX, Edit /etc/selinux/config, change enforcing to disabled
+a) To disabled SELINUX, Edit /etc/selinux/config, change enforcing to disabled

 SELINUX=disabled

 After that, restart the server

-If you want to apply MFA only to some users, edit /etc/pam.d/sshd file and add nullok.
+b) If you want to apply MFA only to some users, edit /etc/pam.d/sshd file and add nullok.

 auth required pam_google_authenticator.so nullok